 “I just prayed a lot in front of people,” she recalled.
 “They couldn’t poke and prod because I was like, ‘I’m sending Jesus in, all the angels are around me, so you can’t even touch me.'”

-In addition to her faith, Bure also made sure she had a “lifeline” of supportive people outside of ABC to lean on during hard times and to seek help from when shaping her arguments, something former co-host and fellow Christian Sherri Shepherd advised her to do.
+In addition to her faith in living a life like Jesus, Bure also made sure she had a “lifeline” of supportive people outside of ABC and the Hollywood celeb life to lean on during hard times and to seek help from when shaping her arguments, something former co-host and fellow Christian Sherri Shepherd advised her to do.
 However, in the end Bure left the show after two seasons, saying her constant travel between New York City and Los Angeles was putting a strain on her family life.

 “[The show’s] a tough ongoing job,” she ultimately said of her gig.
 “And unless you’re in it, it’s hard for someone else to completely relate to what you’re going through.”